link1900/agra-ranker/README.md

 Web server used to rank greyhounds.

+## Required
+    - node & npm
+    - mongo

 ## Usage

 Clone this repository

     $ npm install
     $ npm start

+## Heroku setup
+    - run the initDataSetup.js on the mongo database
+    - set environment SESSION_SECRET to some secret string

 # Todo
 ## Round 1 - Basics